 The Harmony Test is a non-invasive prenatal test (NIPT) that analyses fragments of your baby’s DNA in a sample of your blood to assess the risk of trisomy 21 (Down Syndrome), trisomy 18 (Edward Syndrome), trisomy 13 (Patau Syndrome) as well as X and Y chromosome abnormalities like Turner and Klinefelter syndromes.
 As this test can also evaluate X and Y sex chromosomes you can learn the gender of your baby if you wish*.
-This relatively new test is more accurate than traditional screening tests and can be performed as early at 10 weeks.
+The Harmony test is more accurate than traditional screening tests and can be performed as early at 11 weeks.

 *Some information is only available for singleton pregnancies.
 Multiple pregnancies (twins, triplets, etc) confound some of these factors.
 Your doctor can discuss this with you if applicable.